Do you want to allow users to choose between different payment methods on your WordPress website or online store?

 After that, you need to switch the Required option on.
 This will make sure that users select a payment method before they submit the order form.

-Now we need to set up the Stripe Credit Card field, so it is hidden until a user selects it as their payment option.
-We can achieve that by using WPForms’ conditional logic feature.
+Now we need to set up the Stripe Credit Card field.
+We want it to be hidden until a user selects it as their payment option.
+We’ll need to use WPForms’ conditional logic feature.

 You will now see some additional options that allow you to set up rules for the field.
 You need to make sure that the first option is selected to ‘Show’ and then use the drop down menus so that the remaining fields say ‘Payment is Credit Card’.